Film Festival 101

 "Logic will get you from A to B. Imagination will take you everywhere." - Albert Einstein

-You will see great independent feature and short films from Texas and around the world.
-Check out the schedule here.
+This year we will accept feature, short and student film submissions.
+Our audiences will see great independent feature and short films from Texas and around the world.
+Look our for the schedule in February 2019.

 There are several great hotels in the downtown Waco and surrounding areas.
 If you are traveling from out of town, please email us and we may be able to provide you a discounted rate at our festival hotel.

-You can buy tickets and check out the schedule of films here.
+You can buy tickets and check out the schedule in February of 2019.

 YES!
 This is an event in our community and for our community.
 We would love to have your talents and time.
 Read more about the type of things we might be looking for and how to sign up in our volunteer section.
 Bonus: get free stuff!